VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 {{< details "Here for VRChat Stuff?">}}

 Cool!
 VR chat is a really neat platform to work with and it's really fun to be able to hold or walk around your art.
-Unfortuantely, there's some added complexity that comes with handeling VR, Unity, and even just 3D stuff outright that, all together, takes a hot minute to build up to.
+Unfortunately, there's some added complexity that comes with handling VR, Unity, and even just 3D stuff outright that, all together, takes a hot minute to build up to.
 That said, there are some particularly good resources for getting started in VR Chat and Unity development that aren't available for anything else.
-So, after you've gone though the above links, in no particular order, I reccomend looking at:
+So, after you've gone though the above links, in no particular order, I recommend looking at:

 * ~~This 5 hour long [Intro to Shader Coding in Unity](https://youtu.be/9WW5-0N1DsI) is pretty great~~ → Replaced by the newer [Shader Basics, Blending & Textures • Shaders for Game Devs](https://www.youtube.com/watch?v=kfM-yu0iQBk) which is a bit under 4 hours...
 I watched both.
 * [cnlohr's *Shadertrixx* repo](https://github.com/cnlohr/shadertrixx)